Umarani-2607/Umarani-2607/README.md

 # Hi, I’m Umarani 👋

-I’m a Computer Science graduate with hands-on experience in **GenAI systems, cloud-native development, CI/CD pipelines, and container orchestration**.
+I’m a Computer Science graduate with hands-on experience in building **cloud-native, AI-driven, and DevOps-focused systems**.

-I enjoy building end-to-end systems — from application logic to deployment — with a strong focus on **clean design, automation, and security best practices**.
+My work focuses on designing **end-to-end applications** — from core logic to containerization, CI/CD pipelines, and deployment — with an emphasis on **reliability, security, and clean engineering practices**.

 ---